-On that note, the lack of sleeves means they can offer much greater ventilation, helping sweat to evaporate at a faster rate rather than getting trapped inside and eventually making you cold.
+On that note, the lack of sleeves means a gilet can offer much greater ventilation, helping sweat to evaporate at a faster rate rather than getting trapped inside and eventually making you cold.

 Like jackets, gilets come in a range of different materials, styles and price points, meaning there’s something for every type of cyclist.
 So we’ve tested a wide range and have put together this buyer’s guide of what we think are the best gilets for cycling in 2021.

-The best gilets for cycling in 2020 as tested by our team of experts
+The best gilets for cycling in 2023 as tested by our team of experts

-Altura NV2 Vest: £50
+- Altura NV2 Vest: £50

-Endura FS260-Pro Adrenaline Race Gilet II: £65 / $90
+- Endura FS260-Pro Adrenaline Race Gilet II: £68 / $90

-Endura Pro SL Primaloft II Gilet: £120 / $165
+- Endura Pro SL Primaloft II Gilet: £120 / $165

-Rapha Pro Team Lightweight Rain Gilet: £140 / $190 / AU$245
+- Rapha Pro Team Lightweight Rain Gilet: £140 / $190 / AU$245

-Van Rysel Team Windproof Gilet: £35
+- Van Rysel Team Windproof Gilet: £40

 Altura NV2 Vest

 The clever bit is the Darkproof technology in the fabric, which gives it a glowing appearance when light shines on it.

 A silicone waist gripper holds the gilet in place, and the lower back panel features a single zipped pocket with a storm flap.